 a) that Recommendation ITU-R M.1638-0 identifies the characteristics of, and protection criteria for sharing studies for, radiolocation, aeronautical radionavigation and meteorological radars operating in the frequency range 5 250-5 850 MHz;

-b) that Recommendation ITU-R M.1638-1 identifies the characteristics of, and protection criteria for sharing studies for, radiolocation (except ground-based meteorological radars) and aeronautical radionavigation radars operating in the frequency bands between 5 250 and 5 850 MHz and that Recommendation ITU-R M.1849-1 identifies the technical and operational aspects of ground based meteorological radars;
+b) that Recommendation ITU-R M.1638-1 identifies the characteristics of, and protection criteria for sharing studies for, radiolocation (except ground-based meteorological radars) and aeronautical radionavigation radars operating in the frequency bands between 5 250 and 5 850 MHz;

-c) that Recommendation ITU-R M.1638-1 includes additional new radar characteristics not included in Recommendation ITU-R M.1638-0,
+c) that Recommendation ITU-R M.1638-1 contains characteristics for radar systems that were contained in Recommendation ITU-R M.1638-0 as well as characteristics for radar systems that were not contained in Recommendation ITU-R M.1638-0;

+d) that Annex 1 of Recommendation ITU-R M.1652-1 provides mitigation measures that must be used by systems in the mobile service for the implementation of wireless access systems (WAS) including radio local area networks (RLANs) to ensure compatible operation with radiodetermination systems in the 5250-5350 MHz and 5470-5725 MHz band, including radars having characteristics contained in Recommendation ITU-R M.1638-0,

 further noting

+a) that the references to Resolution 764 (Rev.WRC-19) and Recommendation ITU-R M.1638-1 in Nos.
+5.447F and 5.450A of the Radio Regulations are not made using mandatory language;

-that, according to Annex 1 to Resolution 27 (Rev.WRC-12), the reference of material which is incorporated by reference on a mandatory basis must be explicit, specifying the specific part of the text, if appropriate,
+b) that, according to Principle 4 of Annex 1 to Resolution 27 (Rev.WRC-12), texts which are of a non-mandatory nature shall not be considered for incorporation by reference,

+recognizing

+a) that the mitigation measures provided in Annex 1 of Recommendation ITU-R M.1652-1 will assure protection of only some of the radars having characteristics in Recommendation ITU-R M.1638-1 that are not contained in Recommendation ITU-R M.1638-0;

+b) that other mitigation measures have yet to be developed to protect bi-static and fast frequency hopping radars having characteristics included in Recommendation ITU-R M.1638-1 from RLAN interference in the 5 250-5 350 MHz and 5 470-5 725 MHz bands,

+resolves

+that radiolocation radars in the 5 250-5 350 MHz band and radiodetermination radars in the 5 470-5 725 MHz band with system characteristics and interference criteria included in Recommendation ITU-R M.1638-1, but not in Recommendation ITU-R M.1638-0, shall not claim more interference protection from systems in the mobile service than what is provided by the application of the mitigation measures in Annex 1 of Recommendation ITU-R M.1652-1;

 resolves to invite the ITU Radiocommunication Sector

-1 to investigate the technical and regulatory impacts on the services referred to in Nos.
-5.447F and 5.450A that would result from referencing Recommendation ITU-R M.1638-1 in place of Recommendation ITU-R M.1638-0 in those footnotes, while ensuring that no undue constraints are imposed on the services referenced in these footnotes;

-2 to investigate the technical and regulatory impacts on the services referred to in Nos 5.447F and 5.450A that would result from adding a new reference to Recommendation ITU-R M.1849-1 to these footnotes, while ensuring that no undue constraints are imposed on the services referenced in these footnotes,

-instructs the Director of the Radiocommunication Bureau

-to include the results of these studies in the Director’s Report to WRC-19 for consideration of any regulatory action in response to resolves to invite the ITU Radiocommunication Sector above.
+to continue efforts to develop a new or revised recommendation containing mitigation measures that, if implemented by systems in the mobile service, would provide the protection of all other radiolocation systems in the 5 250 -5 350 MHz band and radiodetermination systems in the 5 470-5 725 MHz band referred to in recognizing b) and would not impose undue constraints on either the mobile service or the radiodetermination services.

 Reason: Addresses the need to develop mitigation techniques to protect newer Radars that are not adequately protected by the mitigation measures in Annex 1 of Recommendation ITU-R M.1652-1, while assuring no undue constraints on systems in the mobile service for the implementation of wireless access systems (WAS) including radio local area networks (RLANs).